How to: Connect To Bloggers In Your Niche!?

 It’s also a great way of gaining followers, because you can follow anyone that is already interested in your niche.

-Pinterest is probably my favourite way of finding bloggers right now.
+Pinterest is probably my TOP way of finding bloggers right now.

 Pinterest is really just a massive search engine for blog posts!